tuxor1337/dictmaster/README.md

 dictmaster
 ==========

-A simple tool that automatically fetches dictionary data from different offline and online sources.
+Fetch dictionary data from several offline and online sources.

 The dictionaries are prettified and automatically converted to stardict format.
 The input format might be some XML or HTML format.
 Zipped data is also supported and there is basic support for Babylon dictionaries.